BioOlympiad Initiative USA–China · operated by ASDAN 中文站 · Contact

 • Basic approaches to biological data analysis

-These additions clearly show that USABO is moving toward cutting-edge university-level biology, placing greater emphasis on interdisciplinary research, modern scientific tools, and real-world research applications.
+These additions show that USABO is moving toward cutting-edge university-level biology, placing greater emphasis on interdisciplinary research, modern scientific tools, and real-world research applications.

 Part 1: USABO Competition Overview

-It is widely recognized as one of the most rigorous and influential STEM competitions, attracting more than 10,000 high school students annually.
+The USA Biology Olympiad (USABO) is organized by the Center for Excellence in Education (CEE) and attracts more than 10,000 high school students annually.
 The competition is particularly popular among students interested in medicine, biology, neuroscience, psychology, and public health.

-Basic Information
+Competition Basic Information

 • Host Country: United States